Bad Rabbits: Career

 In the fall of 2008, the band self-released a four-song demo titled The Bad EP.
-The EP contains the song “The Bad”, which became the song now known as “She’s Bad”.
+The EP contains the song "The Bad", which became the song now known as "She’s Bad".

 In spring 2009, the band entered the studio with producer Jayson Michael Dezuzio to record their debut EP, Stick Up Kids.
 The album was completed in fall 2009 and released independently that December.
 The band also entered into a relationship with Boston-based online retailer Karmaloop.com, who distributed and promoted the album through their website.
 A remix compilation of the Stick Up Kids EP was released in the fall; it included remixes from Clinton Sparks, Crookers, Roxy Cottontail, Hot Pink Delorean, and Alex Suarez.
 Tracks on this release include "Booties", "Neverland", "Stick Up Kids", "Girl I'm Like Damn!" (featuring Travie McCoy of Gym Class Heroes), "She's Bad", "Advantage Me" and "Can't Back Down".

 On May 14, 2013, the album American Love was released.
-It reached #1 on the iTunes R&B album chart and #35 iTunes album chart.
-The album also reached #10 on the Billboard Heatseeker Chart, #12 Billboard R&B Albums and #29 on the Billboard Hip-Hop/R&B Album Chart.
+It reached No. 1 on the iTunes R&B album chart and No. 35 iTunes album chart.
+The album also reached No. 10 on the Billboard Heatseeker Chart, No. 12 Billboard R&B Albums and No. 29 on the Billboard Hip-Hop/R&B Album Chart.
 The first single from American Love, "We Can Roll", is a one-sided 7" vinyl single, with the iconic "BR" logo hand-printed onto the blank B-side.
 Each copy came housed in a jacket that was hand screen printed with a 3D spot glitter and each record was individually numbered.

 The band released three more albums; an acoustic album titled Dusted (July 9, 2014) and the albums American Nightmare (November 21, 2016) and Mimi (August 9, 2018).

-In 2017 & 2018 the band parted ways with Araujo & Masser
+Keyboardist RP Thompson plays on most of the band’s recordings but only plays live on rare occasion.

+From 2011 to 2015, Ramon Narvaez, a longtime friend of the band and multi-instrumentalist began filling in live on bass as well as rhythm or lead guitar when necessary.